foxxyz/app-d/README.rst

 app-d: Automated Python Push-Deploy
 ===================================

-Setting up a git push deployment `isn't terribly difficult <http://krisjordan.com/essays/setting-up-push-to-deploy-with-git>`_, but it gets tedious if you do it often.
+Setting up a git push deployment target `isn't terribly difficult <http://krisjordan.com/essays/setting-up-push-to-deploy-with-git>`_, but it gets tedious if you do it often.

-With *app-d*, creating new push-deploy setups becomes a little bit easier.
+With **app-d**, creating new push-deploy setups becomes a little bit easier.
 In addition, app-d sets up a remote repository that other developers with group permissions can push and deploy to as well.

 What Does it Do?
 ----------------

 In short, app-d runs through the following steps:

-* Connect your remote server
+* Connect to your remote server
 * Add a group
 * Add your user to the new group
 * Create directories for the remote repository and the application itself